SPIGOT

 Abandoned Candy

-She had already overtly scouted the patio three times and the two grey homies were now her primary targets.
+She had already covertly scouted the patio three times and the two grey homies were now her primary targets.
 They had been sipping waters (without ordering) for over an hour.
 Avoiding the sun she thought.
 But which one?
 She caught the larger one’s eye and he convinced his friend to place an actually order that would cost real, hard coin.
 Making the trek around the corner to grab two artificially frosty mugs of whatever she could find was easy enough, the hard part was choking down giggles while she pictured how little of these yokels would be left after she took them out.
 They drank hungrily, practically chewing down the (frankly inedible and toxic) sludge she had made from spent fusion lube and standard diesel.
 Candy had added a crushed glass garnish: for texture.
 As soon as the mugs touched the homies’ lips she braced herself for the next part of the sequence.

 Once they were fully infected her words wouldn’t matter.
 She just needed to buy enough time to make sure the retrieval team would be able to intercept the two dead homies before they fully melted to bits.
 And it wasn’t that the bits were worthless, but her buyer paid more for limbs and torsos with at least a little connective tissue.
 Heads were weighed and paid for separately.
 No one ever told her why, and she wasn’t going to throw away her last five years for a shot at an answer she suspected would just give her nightmares.